atrujillofalcon/liferay-clean-journal-history/README.md

 If you only want to list the journal articles targeted to be deleted you have to set false the variable <b>deleteArticles</b>.

-If you only want to process a determined sites, you can set explicitly the groupId's in the variable <b>groupIds</b>.
+If you only want to process a specific sites, you can set explicitly the groupId's in the variable <b>groupIds</b>.

 The steps to execute this script are: